 Strategies for a Successful Remote Workplace

-In this highly interactive webinar, we will discuss and learn about new strategies for working virtually.
+In this highly interactive online course, we will discuss and learn about new strategies for working virtually.
 Bring your real-life challenges and successes and join the conversation.

 Explore proven strategies for working remotely.

 Whether your business or organization has a well-established remote work program, or you've recently launched into the world of virtual work, this program will present new strategies for success.
 This interactive session will be customized to address your unique challenges and needs.
 Instructor Scott Lester will present key strategies for both leaders and their employees to balance trust and accountability and create a positive remote working culture.
 He will then facilitate a conversation, based on your responses to a pre-course survey.
 There will be plenty of time for discussion and to learn from others who are also doing their best to make remote work, work, for everyone.

 3. Maximize Effectiveness